Nycteria

 Nycteria is a genus of protozoan parasites that belong to the phylum Apicomplexa.
 It is composed of vector-borne haemosporidian parasites that infect a wide range of mammals such as primates, rodents and bats.
 Its vertebrate hosts are bats.
 First described by Garnham and Heisch in 1953, Nycteria is mostly found in bat species where it feeds off the blood of their hosts and causes disease.
 Within the host, Nycteria develops into peculiar lobulated schizonts in parenchyma cells of the liver, similarly to the stages of Plasmodium falciparum in the liver.
 The vector of Nycteria has been hard to acquire and identify.
 Because of this, the life cycle of Nycteria still remains unknown and understudied.
-It has been suggested that this vector could be an arthropod rather than a mosquito or the vector of most haemosporidian parasites.
+It has been suggested that this vector could be an arthropod other than a mosquito or the vector of most haemosporidian parasites.

 Etymology

-The word Nycteris is derived from the Greek word “nykteros”, also “bat”.
+The word Nycteris is derived from the Greek word "nykteros", also "bat".
 Nycteris is a bat genus in the family Nycteridae, and the genus name Nycteria was given to underline the relationship between these bats and their parasites.